theNewDynamic/stevebacher.com/content/news/democrats-rise-to-take-on-republican-rep.-fitzpatrick-in-bucks-county.md

 ---
-title: Democrats rise to take on Republican Rep. Fitzpatrick in Bucks County
+title: Democrats Rise to Take on Republican Rep. Fitzpatrick in Bucks County
 date: 2018-01-04 12:07:17 -0500
 categories:
 - News